-The Peter Window
+The Peter and the Nicholas Window

 by B. van Cleve

-The Peter window is situated on the north side of the tower.
-It is a Kempe window and was manufactured in 1898.
+Both windows are situated on the north side of the tower.
+They are a Kempe windows and were manufactured in 1897 (Peter) and 1898 (Nicholas).

-This stained glass window is very difficult to reach at the moment because of the scaffolding and the renovation activities.
+The Peter window is very difficult to reach at the moment because of the scaffolding and the renovation activities.

-This window features Peter.
-He is depicted with halo.
+Peter is depicted with halo.
 A banner is floating around his head which reads:

 S Petrus princeps apostoloru S Peter the foremost among the apostles